NeverPeak Performance Lab in Austin TX, physician-led endurance testing

 5,000 Miles Last Year

-He is not trying to impress you with that number — he knows the pros are doing 15,000.
-But he is on the bike consistently, seriously, year-round.
-That gives him a different kind of authority when he talks about your data.
+He is on the bike consistently, seriously, year-round.
+That gives him a different kind of authority when he talks about your data than a physician who only reads about endurance sport in journals.

 Built his own trainer.
 Brews his own fuel.